Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Introduction

-From the point of view of the policymaker, a desirable forecasting model should provide accurate predictions as well as interpretable results.
-Interpretability can be achieved, for instance, by first grouping the predictors that present strong covariation, common characteristics and patterns -- which is particularly valuable in a data-rich environment -- and then by detecting the relevant driving factors within these groups.
+Groups might be formed by predictors that present strong covariation, as well as common characteristics and patterns.
 Some datasets may be organised in groups by the researcher according to economic criteria.
-For example, real economic activity can be analysed by using a large number of official series arranged in homogeneous blocks of indicators, such as production, employment, consumption, and housing (see \textit{e.g.} \citealp{MoenchNgPotter2013} and \citealp{McCracken2016}).
-Other datasets may be organised in a group structure directly by the data provider.
+For example, real economic activity can be analysed by using a large number of official series arranged in homogeneous blocks of indicators, such as production, employment, consumption, and housing (see \textit{e.g.} \citealp{McCracken2016}).
+Alternatively, datasets may be organised in a group-structure directly by the data provider.
 This is the case, for instance, of the Google Search data used in \cite{FerraraSimoniJBES}.
+In this paper, we widen the relevance of group-structures beyond datasets organised in groups, and we point out that specific forecasting models -- like models with unknown nonlinearities or with covariates observed at mixed frequencies -- might present a group-structure.